PeptoneLtd/ADOPT/README.md

 ## Licence

 This source code is licensed under the MIT license found in the `LICENSE` file in the root directory of this source tree.

+## Update
+A new version of ADOPT has been trained as described in [Optimizing protein language models with Sentence Transformers](https://www.mlsb.io/papers_2023/Optimizing_protein_language_models_with_Sentence_Transformers.pdf), NeurIPS (2023).
+Code is available at https://github.com/PeptoneLtd/contrastive-finetuning-plms